missingfaktor/akar/TUTORIAL.md

 #### Type-casing patterns

 There are cases when it's necessary to type-case on data.
-There are many ways in Clojure of tagging data with a "type".
+There are several ways in Clojure of tagging data with a "type".
 The following ways are supported out of the box.

 ```clojure
 akar.try-out=> (def data ^{:type :cid} {:value 9})